 We need an understanding of the challenges that inherited instinctive traits may pose, and look for ways to help them live in today’s world.

-There is now more research, including MRI, specifically designed to better our understand of canine friends.
+There is now more research, including MRI, specifically designed to better our understanding of canine friends.

 Lots of information out there about on going research, below is a small section from one such on going research project.

 Canine Behavioral Genetics: Pointing Out the Phenotypes and Herding up the Genes Tyrone C Spady and Elaine A Ostrander